 ESD and UBRI developed a unique business plan for NWTC to churn out highly-skilled workers in advanced manufacturing and energy sectors while targeting the region’s most underrepresented populations in the local workforce, largely residing on Buffalo’s East Side.
 While the actual training curricula is provided by SUNY Erie and Alfred State College, NWTC’s staff provides a comprehensive program of wraparound services implemented by “career coaches” who address barriers to successfully completing existing college-level training programs, including transportation, tutoring, substance abuse, debt mitigation/financial counseling, childcare, and soft skills.
 Placement specialists also match students with apprenticeships/internships, and assist graduates with obtaining permanent positions with local companies.
 Career coaches then provide critical follow-up for up to three years with the graduates and their employers to ensure success.
 The center graduated its first students in August 2019.

-In December 2019, Governor Andrew M. Cuomo announced a strategic partnership between Northland Workforce Training Center in Buffalo and SUNY Empire State College’s Harry Van Arsdale Jr. School of Labor that will build on the Center’s highly-successful training model and will allow SUNY Empire to collaborate with the Center’s CEO and management team and put the growing Center on a path to long-term economic sustainability.
+In December 2019, then-Governor Andrew M. Cuomo announced a strategic partnership between Northland Workforce Training Center in Buffalo and SUNY Empire State College’s Harry Van Arsdale Jr. School of Labor that will build on the Center’s highly-successful training model and will allow SUNY Empire to collaborate with the Center’s CEO and management team and put the growing Center on a path to long-term economic sustainability.
 Empire State College will provide NWTC with $10 million in academic, student, and other support over five years.